IDIOM CONNECTION

 tip the balance

-- to have important or decisive influence, to decide something
+- to give an advantage to someone or something, to decide something

-The man's ability to speak French tipped the balance in his favor to get the job at the embassy.
+The man's English ability tipped the balance so he could get the job.

 tip the scales at (something)